PHP Timer Countdown.

 echo "$timeSince seconds have passed.";

-The code snippet above will tell you how much time has passed since you first loaded the web page.
-If you continue to refresh the page, you will see that the $timeSince variable continues to increase as time goes on.
+The code above calculates how much time has passed since the user first loaded the page.
+If you refresh your browser a few times, you will see that the $timeSince variable increases.

-But what if we want to implement a countdown timer that will eventually reach zero?
+But what if we want to implement a countdown timer that eventually reaches zero?

-In this code snippet, we extend the logic that we used in the first example.
+In the next example, we will extend the logic that we used above.

 session_start();